List of Easter eggs in Microsoft products: Windows

 Windows 95 has an animated presentation of its developers, complete with music.
 This page is accessed by renaming a folder on the desktop to "and now, the moment you've all been waiting for", then "we proudly present for your viewing pleasure", and finally "The Microsoft Windows 95 Product Team!".
+Additionally, a dialog with credits can be invoked from the Windows Help application.

-Additionally, during the development of Windows 95, the shell developers had several stuffed animals as mascots.
+During the development of Windows 95, the shell developers had several stuffed animals as mascots.
 In addition to the Microsoft Bear, there were two bunnies as well - the smaller 16-bit Bunny and the larger 32-bit Bunny.
 The bunnies' names referred to the fact that Windows 95 was the transitional OS.
 The Microsoft Bunny has an exported function named after him, BUNNY_351 in krnl386.exe.
 Also, the Bunny is the icon for the Microsoft Party Line (rumor.exe) in some pre-release versions of Windows 95.
 In the internet mail app, there is a hidden credits list that can be accessed by clicking Help, About, comctl32.dll, and typing MORTIMER.

 Windows 98 has a credits screen Easter egg, which can be triggered by invoking weldata.exe with the argument "You_are_a_real_rascal" in the command line or a shortcut (.lnk file), or by clicking and dragging between the locations of Memphis, Egypt; Memphis, Tennessee; and Redmond, Washington on the Time Zone map.
 (This easter egg is a reference to "Memphis" being the development codename of Windows 98.)

 A drawing of the Microsoft Bear was used as the icon for the SETDEBUG.EXE and JDBGMGR.EXE system files.
 The odd icon gave credibility to the jdbgmgr.exe virus hoax, which claimed that the files were part of a computer virus.
 See SULFNBK.EXE for a similar hoax.

 The Pipes screensaver in Windows 95 (OSR2 onwards), 98, ME, NT 4.0 and 2000 will occasionally insert a Utah teapot as a joint between pipes when the screensaver is configured to draw multiple, traditional-style pipes with mixed joint types and a solid texture.
-Windows 2000 and Windows XP have an undocumented texture in the Pipes screensaver (sspipes. scr) that makes the pipes red and white, similar to candy canes.
+Windows 2000 and Windows XP have an undocumented texture in the Pipes screensaver (sspipes.scr) that makes the pipes red and white, similar to candy canes.

 An Easter egg that displays the names of all the volcanoes in the United States can be found in the 3D Text screensaver on all versions of Microsoft Windows prior to Windows XP by setting the text to display to "Volcano".
 In Windows NT 3.5, setting the text to "I love NT" shows the names of the developers.
 "Rock" and "Beer" lists bands and breweries, respectively.
 In Windows NT 4.0, the phrase to view the developer credits was changed to "not evil".
 Setting the text to "I love NT" will instead simply display "good?".

 Three images are embedded in the surface of Windows Vista's installation DVD.
-On one of the images shows the faces of the members of Microsoft's anti-piracy team who worked on the hologram.
+One of the images shows the faces of the members of Microsoft's anti-piracy team who worked on the hologram.